5l1v3r1/ip-flame/README.md

-# ip-flame
+# ip-shame
-Wall of Shame Generator from Web Server Logs
+Public Wall of Shame Generator for IP Addresses from Apache2 Logs